vuejs/docs/src/guide/migration/v-model.md

 <ChildComponent :title.sync="pageTitle" />
 ```

-## Current Syntax
+## 3.x Syntax

-In v3 `v-model` on the custom component is an equivalent of passing a `modelValue` prop and emitting an `update:modelValue` event:
+In 3.x `v-model` on the custom component is an equivalent of passing a `modelValue` prop and emitting an `update:modelValue` event:

 ```html
 <ChildComponent v-model="pageTitle" />